NKU-EmbeddedSystem/miniob/deps/googletest/docs/advanced.md

 generation, especially for types where the automatic conversion does not generate helpful parameter names (e.g. strings as demonstrated above).
-The following example illustrates this for multiple parameters, an enumeration type and a string, and also demonstrates how to combine generators.
+The following example illustrates this for multiple parameters, an enumeration type and a string, and also demonstrates how to collect_result generators.
 It uses a lambda for conciseness:

 ```c++